actions-marketplace-validations/mosserm_publish-bicep-files/README.md

 ## Example Workflow

 This workflow assumes all the bicep files that need to be reuploaded are under the modules folder.
 It executes a git diff on the modules folder to get all the files that were added, copied, modified, renamed, and/or had their type changed.
-It then passes those files to index.js as input and uploads them afte authenticating with Azure.
+It then passes those files to index.js as input and uploads them after authenticating with Azure.

 ```yml
 on: [push]